Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 When is Best to Visit Greece?

-As a resident of Greece, I’m often asked when is the best time to visit Greece.
+As a resident of Greece, I’m often asked when the best time is to visit Greece.
 My answer is always the same: it depends on what you want to experience in this beautiful country.
 Looking for summer vacations?
-June to October is the perfect time to visit.
-If hiking is your passion, then October to May is the ideal period to explore Greece’s stunning hiking trails.

-Greece has 4 distinct seasons with considerable temperature differences if you are in Thessaloniki in the north or Crete in the south.
+Greece has 4 distinct seasons with considerable temperature differences, if you are in Thessaloniki in the north or Crete in the south.
 The islands do not close as they have permanent residents but they are at their liveliest between May and September.

 More about other months in Greece: